 New to the API?
-Read Authentication next — every request requires an API key, and payment requests require a signature on top of that.
+Read Authentication next.
+Every request requires an API key, and payment requests require a signature on top of that.

 Base URLs

 Every request you make goes to one of two base URLs depending on your stage of development.
-The two environments are completely separate — separate keys, separate accounts, separate transaction history.| Environment | Base URL | When to use |
+The two environments are completely separate: separate keys, separate accounts, separate transaction history.Versioning

 All endpoints are available under the/api/v1/ path prefix.
 For example: